rkclark/ardoq-multi-bar-chart/README.md

-We can also choose to change the way the data is grouped in the bars on the chart, either by the fields we have selected (the default), or the components in our view.
-Let's start with the default view, this time with all six of our custom fields selected:
+We can also choose to change the way the data is grouped in the chart, either by the fields we have selected (the default), or the components in our view.
+Let's start with an example of the default view, this time with all six of our custom fields selected: